bahrus/custom-enhancements/README.md

 </time>
 ```

 So what would make much more sense to me is rather than having a "has" requirement, to instead insist that all the attributes that a single enhancement "observes" begin with the same base (be-intl or 🌐 in this case), presumably tied to the package of the enhancement.
-This proposal is now advocating enforcing such a rule, at least if the developer wishes to receive help from the platform with parsing and automated attachment.
+This proposal is now advocating enforcing such a rule, at least if the developer wishes to receive help from the platform with parsing and automated spawning/attachment.

 The reason that the flat observedAttributes approach used for custom elements doesn't quite fit the bill, is that I think it will be quite natural for developers to start by doing something with the base attribute, like supporting a JSON structure for all the properties, then decide "you know, it would be helpful to provide a more semantic vocabulary where the aspects of the enhancement can be specified individually" and kind of slap it on.
 Such is not the case with custom elements.

 ### Better ergonomics for managing attribute changes

 This proposal is focusing somewhat on managing attributes, similar to custom elements.

-And for clarity, the "house words" for this proposal are "Custom Prop + 0 or more Custom Attributes => Custom Enhancement".
-The custom prop refers to the name of the enhancement, which, as we've seen, provides the key off of the "enhancements" sub-object of the element.
-But within that "custom prop" resides a rich universe of properties defined within the user defined class, and the api shape for that class is quite similar to custom elements.

 I agree with others that the support that the platform currently provides for managing attributes with custom elements is insufficient.
 So further compounding that shortcoming by creating a whole new api without additional support doesn't seem right.